elix/elix.org/content/Tabs.md

 ## Positioning and aligning tab buttons

-`Tabs` exposes [tabPosition](#tabPosition) and [tabAlign](#tabAlign) properties that let you control, respectively, how the strip of tabs is positioned with respect to the panels and how they are visually aligned within the strip of tabs.
+`Tabs` exposes [proxyListPosition](#proxyListPosition) and [tabAlign](#tabAlign) properties that let you control, respectively, how the strip of tabs is positioned with respect to the panels and how they are visually aligned within the strip of tabs.

 [You can customize tab position and alignment](/demos/tabPositions.html)